Twin-width and Transductions of Proper k-Mixed-Thin Graphs

-We are going to show that there is a symmetric matrix-contraction sequence starting from $\mx M^0:=\mx{A}(G)$ down to an $(8k \times 8k)$ matrix $\mx M^t$, such that all square matrices $\mx M^m$, $0\leq m\leq t$, in this sequence are consistent with $(V_1, \ldots, V_k)$, red-aligned and have red value at most $9k$.
-Notice that since the matrices in our sequence are symmetric, we only need to observe the red values of the rows.
+We are going to show that there is a symmetric matrix-contraction sequence starting from $\mx M^0:=\mx{A}(G)$ down to an $(8k \times 8k)$ matrix $\mx M^t$, such that all square matrices $\mx M^m$, $0\leq m\leq t$, in this sequence are consistent with $(V_1, \ldots, V_k)$, red-aligned, and have red number at most $9k$.
+Furthermore, the matrices in our sequence are symmetric, and so are the diagonal boundaries.
+Hence we only need to observe the red values of the rows.
 Then, once we get to $\mx M^t$, we may finish the contraction sequence arbitrarily while not exceeding the red value~of~$8k$.

 Assume we have got to a matrix $\mx M^m$, $m\geq0$, of the claimed properties in our sequence, and $\mx M^m$ has more than $8k$ rows.
 The induction step to the next matrix $\mx M^{m+1}$ consists of two parts: \begin{itemize} \item[(i)] We find a pair of consecutive rows from (some) one part of $(V_1, \ldots, V_k)$, such that their contraction does not yield more than $7k$ red entries. \item[(ii)] After we do this row contraction followed by the symmetric column contraction to $\mx M^{m+1}$ (which may add one red entry up to each other row of $\mx M^{m+1}$), we show that the red value of any other row does not exceed~$7k+2k=9k$. \end{itemize}